Lugal-PCZ/ShootPoints-Web/README.md

 6. Choose the session type:
    * **Azimuth**: You will set up on a pre-set station with known coordinates and aim the total station at a known landmark.
 ShooPoints-Web will set the azimuth on the total station.
      * Enter the azimuth to the known landmark and the height of the total station above the occupied point.
    * **Backsight**: You will set up on a pre-set station with known coordinates and shoot a backsight to a second pre-set station.
-ShootPoints-Web will calculate the instrument height and set the azimuth on the total station.
+ShootPoints-Web will set the azimuth on the total station and check that the horizontal and vertical variance between the expected distances and the measured distances is within the limits set in the “Set Configs” panel.
-     * Select the backsight station and enter the height of the prism pole.
+     * Select the backsight station and enter the height of the total station above the occupied point and the height of the prism pole.
    * **Resection**: You will set up on an arbitrary point and shoot backsights to two pre-set stations with known coordinates.
-ShootPoints-Web will calculate the coordinates of the occupied point and set the azimuth on the total station.
+ShootPoints-Web will calculate the coordinates of the occupied point, set the azimuth on the total station, and check that the vertical variance between the expected elevations and the measured elevation is within the limits set in the “Set Configs” panel.
-     * Choose the two backsight stations and enter the height of the total station above the occupied point.
+     * Choose the two backsight stations and enter the height of the total station above the occupied point and the height of the prism pole.
 7. Sight the total station on the prism or landmark and click the “Set Instrument Azimuth,” “Shoot Backsight,” or “Shoot Left Backsight” button.
 (The button label will change, depending on the session type.)
 ![Start New Session with Azimuth form](img/NewSessionAzimuth.jpg)
 ![Start New Session with Backsight form](img/NewSessionBacksight.jpg)